More About Karen

 K I R K N E S S

 Over the decades, I was also a voracious endurance cyclist and used yoga to heal from injuries resulting from what I now think of as an addiction to intensity.
-Somehow, I emerged from the fire only slightly scathed, and it is thanks to yoga I was able to transition into more sustainable physicality.
+Somehow, I emerged from the fire only slightly scathed.
+I learned a lot from other Ashtangis who were innovating the method and/or leaving it entirely, and over the years pursued a deeper understanding of bodily constraints via anatomy study.
+Fortunately, that process helped me transition into more sustainable physicality.

 Along the way, I have professionalised as a yoga teacher and community maker.
 I founded Meadowlark Yoga based on my work as a freelance yoga teacher in Edinburgh since 2003.
-My personal practice has evolved into a daily meditation on healing and discovery, and I share this journey with others in my teachings.
+My personal practice has evolved into a daily meditation on healing and discovery, and I share this journey with others in my work as a movement teacher.

-My continuing study of anatomy brings me a grasp of what it means to have a body in terms of gross and subtle anatomy.
-Inspired by the Sāṃkhya philosophy of yoga, my understanding of gross anatomy fits in the framework of cosmology and I see the body as nothing separate from the rest of the Universe.
+My continuing study of anatomy as a PhD candidate in medical sciences continually reshapes my grasp of what it means to have a body in terms of gross and subtle anatomy.
+Inspired by the Sāṃkhya philosophy of yoga, my understanding of human anatomy fits in the framework of cosmology and I see the body as nothing separate from the rest of the Universe.
 I was first inspired to learn the Yoga Sutras of Patanjali in Mysore with M.A.
 Jayashree, and now consider sounding, functional breath-movement, and pranayama to be my main personal practice.

 My teaching practice is about facilitation and empowerment.
 I seek connection with each student to help them discover how to joyfully progress in their practice while minimising risk.
 I love giving (and receiving) yoga adjustments crafted through personal experience, research, and creative play.
 I deliver my Avid Yogi Ashtanga-based teacher training courses with my colleagues Amy Hughes and Nadine Watton with a focus around pedagogy informed by critical dialogue, consent, defined scope of practice, and healthy working relationships.